The reason that most creatives hate contracts is that many contracts are 20 pages long and stuffed with legal jargon.

 And surprise, surprise, legalese isn’t one of those three things listed above.

-Yes, there are times as a lawyer I use legalese, but I do it for strategic reasons.
+Yes, as a lawyer I use legalese, but I do it for strategic reasons:

-- I do it sometimes because the legal community has adopted a definition for that legalese.
+- I do it because the legal community has adopted a definition for that legalese word or phrase.
 And I don’t want to fight about what I was trying to say.

 - I do it because the other party expects the contract to look a certain way.